AmbitiousPilots/FSJumpStarter2020/README.md

 2. Double click to start Microsoft Flight Simulator.
 3. That's it.
 Enjoy!

-**Note:**<br>FSJumpStarter2020 automatically detects if you've installed the Steam or Microsoft Store version of Flight Simulator.
+***Note:** FSJumpStarter2020 automatically detects if you've installed the Steam or Microsoft Store version of Flight Simulator.*
 <br><br>

 ## Status